ldkong1205/cf-eqa/README.md

 pip install -r requirements.txt
 ```

-Note that Pytorch has to be installed depending on the version of CUDA.
+Note that PyTorch has to be installed depending on the version of CUDA.

 ### 2. Dataset